 It is the policy of the College to follow Riverside's Radiation Safety Program manual (available in the Program Director's office for review) on restricting the radiation dose received by the embryo or fetus of the declared pregnant student to internationally accepted limits.
 Additional information related to radiation safety for all accepted Radiologic Technology Program students will be provided upon enrollment.

-Pictured: High resolution MRI at Riverside Regional Medical Center
+Pictured left to right: students in Radiologic Technology Lab; high resolution MRI at Riverside Regional Medical Center